ohthehugemanatee/bulk-set-azurevm-license/README.md

 If you purchased Red Hat subscriptions from the Azure Marketplace, you may enter your private offer Id at the same time with the `-o`/`--offer-id` parameter.

+## Tests

+Software testing isn't just a fetish - it's a lifestyle.
+You can test this script if you install shunit2, with `./test-set-licensetype.sh`.

 ## Can't I do this with Azure CLI?

 Yes, this is just an ease-of-use wrapper around two AzCLI commands: